Written Statement under CPC

 • Money claimed by the defendant in the written statement must be legally recoverable.
 For example, the defendant cannot claim any money which he won in a bet with the plaintiff.

 • The amount claimed by the defendant must not exceed the pecuniary limit of the court.
-It simply means every court has its own limit that the court can only deal with the cases where a certain amount of money is in the issue.
+It simply means every court has its limit that the court can only deal with cases where a certain amount of money is in the issue.
 The defendant cannot claim his set-off which is beyond the pecuniary jurisdiction of the court.
-For example, a court has the pecuniary jurisdiction of 1 lakh, but the defendant claims a set-off which is the amount of 5 lakh, in that case, the pecuniary jurisdiction is exceeding.
+For example, a court has a pecuniary jurisdiction of 1 lakh, but the defendant claims a set-off which is the amount of 5 lakh, in that case, the pecuniary jurisdiction is exceeding.
 The defendant cannot claim that set off in that case.

 Purpose of set-off in a written statement